ixqifeba/ixqifeba.github.io/content/posts/imprints.md

 I have been away too long,
 far from home,
 cracked skin and haggard,
 having lost
 my own reflection.

 ...

-I must've been crying
-and scared
-when I saw
+It wasn't until I saw
-my grandmother in your concern, my aunt in your smile, my uncle in your *protection my brother in your *sharing. (companionship) embrace
+my grandmother in your concern, my aunt in your smile, my brother in your camaraderie, and my sister in your sweetness.

 in their embrace,
 I lost the boundary??
+the divide.
+The

 ---
 In your stoic persistence,
 that I turned
 for an embrace,
 I realized then
 that's how they died